The making of an openwork fabric by the manipulation of a single thread (needlelace) or multiple threads (bobbin lace) by hand.

 Other forms of lace:

-Fabric-based lace: made by removing threads from a woven background, and wrapping or filling the remaining threads with embroidery, e.g. cutwork, whitework, Ruskin
+- Fabric-based lace: made by removing threads from a woven background, and working on the remaining fabric with needle and thread, e.g. cutwork, Ayreshire* and other whitework, Ruskin*

 Issues affecting the viability of the craft

-Market issues: Lace is not a craft which is affected by market issues – it is more than a century since lacemaking was a commercial activity in the UK.
+- Market issues: It is more than a century since lacemaking was a commercial activity in the UK.
 Very few lacemakers sell their work (the time needed to work most pieces means that it is rarely possible to earn a reasonable rate per hour).
-It remains a rewarding hobby with a few lacemakers earning a small income from teaching and writing.
+It remains a rewarding hobby with a few lacemakers earning some income from teaching and writing.

-Ageing craftspeople: Most practitioners are elderly and many who once taught no longer do so.
+- Ageing craftspeople: Many practitioners are elderly and many who once taught no longer do so.
 There are only a few very keen youngsters.

-Training issues: the imposition by the Adult Education service of repetitive testing has killed off most of the classes that once introduced newcomers to lace skills and was a severe blow to giving people an entry into the craft.
+- Training issues: The imposition by the Adult Education service of repetitive testing has killed off most of the classes that once introduced newcomers to lace skills, severely limiting access for to the craft.

-Training issues: There are currently few teachers who specialise in maintaining English lace traditions and we have no scheme in the UK for training lace teachers.
+- Training issues: There are currently few teachers who specialise in maintaining English lace traditions and we have no scheme in the UK for training lace teachers.
 Many areas have no lace teachers.

-Lack of awareness: We also struggle with a variety of outdated myths – that it is difficult, takes a lot of patience, is only good for doilies – none of which are true!
+- Lack of awareness: Lacemakers also struggle with a variety of outdated myths – that lace is difficult, takes a lot of patience, is only good for doilies….. none of these are true!